 Get to know the eight major theories of leadership

-You will likely have witnessed many leadership types during your career, but what does it take to become a leader?
-In this article, we'll review the eight most common leadership theories that explain how and why people become leaders.
-Get to know the definitions of each leadership style and their assigned traits and behaviours.
+You will likely have witnessed many leadership types during your career, but what does it take to become a great leader?
+In this article, we'll review the eight most common leadership theories that explain how and why people become leaders, and explore the definitions of each leadership style, as well as their assigned traits and behaviours.

-Leadership theory examines the qualities and traits of a good leader.
-It details the characteristics, qualities, and behaviours required to be an effective leader in accordance with each theory.
+Leadership theories examine the qualities and traits of a good leader.
+They attempt to explain the characteristics, qualities, and behaviours required to be an effective leader.

 Major leadership theories